AbdullahFaiza/NLP-ITAI2373/README.markdown

   - This section includes analyzing sentiments and emotions in real-world texts, using advanced models.
 Its importance lies in understanding human language nuances, which is critical for AI empathy systems.

 - **Lab 04 - Text Representation**
   - Here, I worked on converting text into numerical formats for machine learning, exploring vectorization techniques.
-This lab was key in bridging linguistic data with
+This lab was key in bridging linguistic data with.

+- **Lab 05 - Part-of-Speech Tagging in the Real World**
+  - This lab focused on tagging parts of speech in real-time data, enhancing grammatical analysis skills.
+It was significant for its practical application in improving language understanding systems.

 ll work has been diligently carried out by Faiza Abdullah (faiza.abdullah79@icloud.com).